Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Validates biological learning cycle — new connections form during activity, consolidate during rest.
-This is how the brain learns without training loops.
+Validates biological learning cycle — new connections form during activity, consolidate over time.
+This supports learning without training loops.

 PLAST-FORM